Gordeth/IT/README.md

 This project automates Windows maintenance tasks and profile preparation using PowerShell.

-Note: Not recommended to production enviroments.
+Note: Not recommended for production enviroments.

 ## 📂 Contents